Benefits of Reverse Osmosis Water Filtration

-What are the Pros and Cons of Reverse Osmosis Water Filters?
+What are the Benefits of a Reverse Osmosis Water Filter?

 Millions of U.S. households have installed under-sink Reverse Osmosis (RO) drinking water systems.
 But are they worth it?
 Is reverse osmosis filtered water good for your health?
 Are RO replacement filters expensive?
 Let's explore the pros and cons of Reverse Osmosis water filtration.